The Lion King: Year-end lists

+Criticisms

 Protests were raised against one scene where it appears as if the word "SEX" might have been embedded into the dust flying in the sky when Simba flops down, which conservative activist Donald Wildmon asserted was a subliminal message intended to promote sexual promiscuity.
-Animator Tom Sito has stated that the letters spell "SFX" (a common abbreviation for "special effects"), not with an "E" instead of the "F", and were intended as an innocent "signature" created by the effects animation team.
+Animator and story artist Tom Sito has stated that the letters spell "SFX" (a common abbreviation for "special effects"), not with an "E" instead of the "F", and were intended as an innocent "signature" created by the effects animation team.

 Hyena biologists protested against the animal's portrayal, though the complaints may have been somewhat tongue-in-cheek.
 One hyena researcher, who had organized the animators' visit to the University of California, Berkeley, Field Station for the Study of Behavior, Ecology, and Reproduction, where they would observe and sketch captive hyenas, listed "boycott The Lion King" in an article listing ways to help preserve hyenas in the wild, and later "joke[d] that The Lion King set back hyena conservation efforts."
 Even so, the film was also credited with "spark[ing] an interest" in hyenas at the Berkeley center.

 The film has been criticized for race and class issues, with the hyenas seen as reflecting negative stereotypes of black and Latino ethnic communities.
+Others have also criticized the film for advancing a fascist narrative in its portrayal of a lion kingdom and a circle of life where "only the strong and the beautiful triumph, and the powerless survive only by serving the strong."

+Resemblance to Kimba the White Lion

+Elements of The Lion King bear some superficial resemblance to the 1960s Japanese anime television series Jungle Emperor (known as Kimba the White Lion in the United States).
+The 1994 release of The Lion King drew a protest in Japan, where Kimba and its creator, Osamu Tezuka, are cultural icons.
+488 Japanese cartoonists and animators, led by the manga author Machiko Satonaka, signed a petition accusing Disney of plagiarism and demanding that they give due credit to Tezuka.
+Broderick believed initially that he was working on an American version of Kimba.

+Allers said he was unfamiliar with Kimba until The Lion King was almost complete, and did not remember it being mentioned during development.
+The law professor Madhavi Sunder suggested that Allers might have seen the 1989 remake of Kimba on television while living in Tokyo.
+However, while Allers did move to Tokyo in 1983 to work on Little Nemo: Adventures in Slumberland (1989), he moved back to the United States in 1985, four years before the 1989 remake of Kimba began airing.
+Minkoff also said he was unfamiliar with Kimba, and observed that stories set in Africa often have characters such as baboons, birds and hyenas.